eliotk/ansible-mysql/README.md

 	  roles:
 	 	- mysql_server

-By adding the role, the tasks in `tasks/main.yml` are run automatically.
+By adding the role, the tasks in `tasks/main.yml` run automatically when the playbook is called.

 **This has only been tested on Ubuntu 12.10**